-Injuries sustained in car accidents can result in victims requiring surgery, ongoing medical care and other health-related treatment.
-As a result, the costs associated with these services can create a significant financial burden for many families.
+Injuries sustained in a car accident can result in victims requiring surgery, ongoing medical care, and other health-related treatment.
+As a result, the medical bills and other costs associated with these services can create a significant financial burden for many families.

 … Wonderful people with top quality representation.
 I am truly blessed to have found this firm…

 – Tim Hastings

-Our licensed auto accident attorneys have recovered more than $500 million in compensation for our clients, including a $2,000,000 settlement for a victim of a crash who suffered catastrophic injuries and a $600,000 recovery for a passenger that was injured in a rental car.
+Our licensed auto accident attorneys have recovered more than $500 million in compensation for our clients, including a $2 million settlement for a victim of a serious car crash who suffered catastrophic injuries and a $600,000 recovery for a passenger injured in a rental car.

-If you have sustained injuries in a Michigan car accident, we encourage you to contact an experienced Clare car accident attorney at our firm to discuss your potential claim and how we may be able to help.
+If you have sustained injuries in a Clare car accident, we encourage you to contact an experienced Clare car accident attorney at Jay Trucks and Associates.
+We want to discuss your potential auto accident claim and how we may be able to help.
 We offer a free initial consultation and require no upfront fees for our services.
 You pay us nothing unless we recover compensation for you.